bagder/uncurled/mine/c-ares.md

 want the patches I deemed were necessary, including changes to make it more portable to Windows and beyond.
 I felt I had no choice but to fork the project and instead I created **c-ares**.
-It would show its roots but not be the ame.
+It would show its roots but not be the same.
 The `c` could be for curl, but it also made it into an English word like "cares" which was enough for me.

 With c-ares, we could soon offer asynchronous name resolving for curl on a